vanDeventer/Kunari_Sayyids/The Kunari Sayyids.md

 11. Fihr ibn Malik

 ## Introduction:
-As earlier stated, my first task was to find out the connection between the now living family members and the possible link to the prophet Muhammad, which in itself a challenge to tackle.
+As earlier stated, my first task was to find out the connection between the now living family members and the possible link to the prophet Muhammad, which in itself seemed a challenge to tackle.
 This quest became less strenuous than expected because Wikipedia could guide me step by step and generation by generation,  from the prophet Muhammad and his descendants over centuries down to Sayyid Ali Termezi, better known as [Pir Baba](https://en.wikipedia.org/wiki/Pir_Baba), our progenitor.

 Through this research process, Wikipedia inspired me to go back in time to learn more about the prophet’s ancestors consolidating the environmental picture of that time.